matter-labs/zksync-era/core/tests/loadnext/README.md

 # Loadnext: loadtest for zkSync

-Loadnext is an utility for random stress-testing the zkSync server.
+Loadnext is a utility for random stress-testing the zkSync server.
 It is capable of simulating the behavior of many independent users of zkSync network, who are sending quasi-random requests to the server.

 The general flow is as follows: